 Another key component of AWS is the Amazon Simple Storage Service or "S3".
 This enables customers to store data online in so-termed "buckets".
 As Amazon explain "S3 provides a simple web interface that can be used to store and retrieve any amount of data, at any time, from anywhere on the web.
 It gives any developer access to the same highly scalable, reliable, fast, inexpensive data storage infrastructure that Amazon uses to run its own global network of web sites".

-Cloud vendors offering SaaS, PaaS and IaaS services now provide most individuals and organizations with a real alternative to running local computing resources in-house.
-There are also now three reasons why, within a decade, cloud computing is likely to be the only mainstream computing show in town.
-Specifically, the key reasons that cloud computing will become inevitable are that:
+Cloud vendors offering SaaS, PaaS and IaaS now provide most individuals and organizations with a real alternative to running local computing resources in-house.
+For many years now, there have also been three key reasons to migrate to the cloud:

 The Competitive Cloud

-Cloud computing will become essential for firms that wish to remain competitive simply because it will cost them less to cloud compute than to run an in-house data centre.
+Cloud computing is increasingly essential for firms that wish to remain competitive.
+This is simply because it costs less to access basic computing services (such as e-mail) from a cloud vendor than to run them in-house.
 Already many cloud computing vendors claim that their customers can reap cost savings of up to eighty per cent.
 Because cloud computing is dynamically-scalable, task-centric and does not require substantial fixed-cost investments, firms that cloud compute are also likely to be more competitively agile than their competitors.

 The Green Cloud

 Talking of energy reduction and carbon footprint savings, cloud computing is also inevitable because it is more green.
 Today, most internal company data centres run their servers at around thirty per cent capacity.
-In contrast, the servers in a large cloud data centre typically run at eighty per cent capacity or more.
+In contrast, the servers in a large cloud data centre typically run at eighty per cent server utilization or more.
 This means that less energy is wasted, with the carbon footprint of each unit of computing power being reduced.
+You can accesss a Microsoft report called "The Carbon Benefits of Cloud Computing" via this article.

 Cloud computing is also more environmentally friendly than traditional computing because it removes the need for most users to have high-power PCs and laptops.
-As discussed on the green computing page, lower-power computers based around processors such as Intel's Atom are perfectly sufficient to run cloud applications.
+This is because lower-power computers based around processors are perfectly sufficient to run cloud applications.
 Their use can also cut end-user energy bills and carbon footprints by as much as eighty percent.
-You can see the construction of such a green PC in this video.

 The use of cloud collaboration and virtual meeting tools may also allow some people to work from home a little more and to make fewer business trips.
 As more and more people and companies adopt cloud computing, it may therefore help to take some cars off the road and some planes out of the sky.